PLN-team/pyPLNmodels/paper/paper.md

 # Benchmark
 We fit PLN and PLN-PCA models with the `pyPLNmodels` package on the `scMARK` dataset, a benchmark for scRNA (sincle-cell Ribnonucleic acid ) data with
 $n=19998$ samples (cells) and 14059 features (gene expression).
-The dataset gives access to the cell type of each sample, taking 28 different values.
-We plot below the running times required to fit such models when the number of variables (i.e. genes) grows in FIG. We used 60 Principal Components when fitting the PLN-PCA model.
+We plot below the running times required to fit such models when the number of variables (i.e. genes) grows.
+We used 60 Principal Components when fitting the PLN-PCA model.
 A tolerance must be set as stopping criterion when fitting each model.
-The running time required with the default is plot in solid line and a dotted line is plot with a relaxed tolerance.
+The running time required with the default tolerance is plot in solid line and a dotted line is plot with a relaxed tolerance.
 Note that the default tolerance ensures the model parameters have reached convergence but the relaxed one gives satisfying model parameters, while being much faster.